jstephenlee/DES399_FA20/05_Objects/README.md

 To use an object
 * Declare an object
 * Initialize object
-* Call methods on objectt
+* Call methods on object